InsideLoop/InsideLoop/README.md

 available today.
 It should be very **friendly** to **C** and **Fortran** programmers who still represent an important share of High Performance coders.

-Note that for the time being, **InsideLoop is a work in progress which is experimental**.
+Note that for the time being, **InsideLoop is a work in progressl**.
 Although some parts of it have been used in production code, it is still experimental.
 Even the API is not stabilized yet.

 ## Debugability and efficiency for dynamic arrays